euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Text processing.md

 ## Normalization

+- Case normalization.
 In english, capitalization doesn't usually incur in a semantic difference, except for acronyms.
 So for basic analysis text can be normalized to lowercase.
-This however, won't be effective in languages as German where upper case words usually mean that the par
+This however, won't be effective in languages as German where upper case words usually mean that the element is a subject.
+- Punctuation removal.
+In low level detail analysis, as document classification or clustering punctuation can be removed as only content is used to de

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMDY0MTcxMzUsLTEzNDIyNTQyNiwxMj
+eyJoaXN0b3J5IjpbLTEyNzMzOTA2OTEsLTEzNDIyNTQyNiwxMj
 M2MDQzNTQ0LC02NTU4OTQwM119
 -->